Robert White (West Virginia state senator): Later life and death

-White never remarried following his wife's death in 1915.
-In addition to White's church activities, he served as a master of the Masonic Lodge, and was affiliated with the Odd Fellows.
-Beginning in 1934, White endured 18 months of illness, and on August 14, 1935, his physician Dr. R. W. Dailey reported to the Cumberland Evening Times that he was in critical condition and was unlikely to recover.
+Following the extended special sessions of the West Virginia Legislature in 1933, White returned home in poor health.
+White subsequently underwent an operation in a Baltimore hospital to improve his health, and he returned to his practice of law.
+In June 1935, shortly before his death, White attended his daughter Elizabeth's graduation with a Bachelor of Science from Johns Hopkins University in Baltimore.
+White's illness continued to worsen, and on August 14, 1935, his physician Dr. R. W. Dailey reported to the Cumberland Evening Times that he was in critical condition and unlikely to recover.
 White succumbed to his illness and died at his residence in Romney on August 15, 1935, at the age of 59 as a result of arteriosclerosis.
-Myocarditis also contributed to his prolonged illness but was not the cause of his death.
-White was interred with Masonic rites on Saturday afternoon, August 17, 1935, at Indian Mound Cemetery in Romney.
+Myocarditis also contributed to his prolonged illness, but was not the cause of his death.
+White's funeral services were held at the Romney Presbyterian Church on Saturday afternoon, August 17, 1935, and he was interred with Masonic rites at Indian Mound Cemetery in Romney.
 A number of state officials attended his funeral.